sercankulcu/sercankulcu.github.io/_memory/2009-11-09-sold-yesterday.md

 The day probably looked forgettable from outside, which makes its survival more interesting.
 The scene keeps one clear fragment and lets the rest stay blurred.

-A minor detail can be more faithful than a grand summary.
 The rest of the day may be gone, but this little arrangement still has edges.